-- V the number of constraints in the problem can be chosen by the user; or - m a nonnegative integer giving the actual (fixed) number of problem constraints.
+V the number of constraints in the problem can be chosen by the user, or

-In the future, we intend to expand the scope of the classification to include, among other things, a more thorough subdivision of constraint information, structural considerations, and solution characteristics.
-We have refrained from extending the classification system at the present time because we wish to benefit from feedback from CUTE users.
+In the future, we intend to expand the scope of the classification to include, amongst other things, a more thorough subdivision of constraint information, structural considerations, and solution characteristics.
+We have refrained from extending the classification system at the present time as we wish to benefit from feedback from CUTE users.
 It is, of course, essential that any such extensions be compatible with the present system.

-2.3 The Select Tool
+2.3 The select tool

-The purpose of this tool is to interrogate a file containing details on a list of problem classifications.
-In the distributed version of CUTE, the file CLASS.DB contains all the current classification details for the test problem database.
+The purpose of this tool is to interrogate a file containing a list of problem classifications.
+In the distributed version of CUTE, the file CLASSF.DB contains all the current classification details for the test problem database.
 The interrogation includes a facility for choosing the file that is to be probed.
-Thus, one is able to maintain and query several different .DB files and to obtain a list of problems that match interactively defined characteristics.
+Thus one is able to maintain and query several different .DB files and obtain a list of problems matching interactively defined characteristics.
 The list can be saved in a designated file.

-One might imagine having several different problem data sets in several different directories.
-Suppose, for example, one had two directories called academic and applications.
+One might imagine having several different problem datasets in several different directories.
+Suppose, for example, one had two directories called, say, academic and applications.
 One could then maintain a .DB file in each directory corresponding to the SIF files they contained.
-For each, there is then the possibility of setting up an interactive dialogue at the terminal to determine such data as, for example: "Which problems are constrained and have only linear constraints," or "Which problems have more than 1000 constraints and have explicit second derivatives?"
-By default, the select tool assumes the .DB file resides in \$MASTSIF / CLASSF.DB, but the user may give a full pathname for the classification file and thereby probe any file in any directory.
-The select tool prompts the user to specify the problem characteristics of interest, and then lists all problems in the classification file which satisfy these characteristics.
-If the save facility is used, the listing will be saved under the file name specified by the user.
+For each, there is then the possibility of setting up an interactive dialogue at the terminal to determine such data as, for example, "Which problems are constrained and have only linear constraints?", or "Which problems have more than 1000 constraints and have explicit second derivatives?"
+By default, the select tool assumes the .DB file resides in \$MASTSIF/CLASSF.DB, but the user may give a full pathname for the classification file and thereby probe any file in any directory.
+The select tool prompts the user to specify the problem characteristics of interest, and then lists all the listing will be saved under the filename specified by the user.
 By default, the listing file is written in the current working directory.
 The user may, however, give a full pathname and thus write the listing file in any directory.